neondatabase/website/content/docs/introduction/billing-sample.md

 * **User activity.** Each user's usage is capped at 5 generations per month.
 This includes logging IDs of generated photos and the incremental number of generations, which are written to the relevant tables.

 <Admonition type="note">
 Given the high number of connections used by this application, [connection pooling](/docs/connect/connection-pooling) is essential.
-And since the database connection is managed through Prisma, the datbase connection string also requires the addition of `?pgbouncer=true` for proper performance (see [Use connection pooling with Prisma](/docs/guides/prisma#use-connection-pooling-with-prisma)).
+And since the database connection is managed through Prisma, the database connection string also requires the addition of `?pgbouncer=true` for proper performance (see [Use connection pooling with Prisma](/docs/guides/prisma#use-connection-pooling-with-prisma)).
 </Admonition>

 ### Compute, storage, data write and transfer: